Evaluating integrity of storage tank bottoms based on advanced MFL/ET scanning: use case in Kazakhstan

 However, a general trend can be observed in both groups: the number of internal anomalies tends to increase with the age of the tank.
 Especially among tanks with galvanic protection, older tanks (with longer service life) tend to show higher anomaly counts, suggesting that time and operational wear still contribute to internal degradation, even in the presence of protective systems.
 In tanks without galvanic protection, the number of anomalies is already quite high across all ages, and while the relationship with age is less clearly defined, it is evident that the lack of protection contributes to consistently higher anomaly levels overall.

-This indicates that while galvanic protection may mitigate corrosion or degradation to some extent, it does not eliminate the long-term effects of aging, and the accumulation of anomalies over time is still a significant factor regardless of protection status.
+This indicates that while galvanic protection may mitigate corrosion or degradation to some extent, it does not eliminate the long-term effects of aging, and the accumulation of anomalies over time is still significant factor regardless of protection status.

 Conclusion